-The following were elected to State Committee on May 15, 2018.
+The following were elected to State Committee on May 15, 2018, or subsequently appointed to an opening.
 Members serve for 4 years and meet 3 times a year.
 The CCDC Chair is also ex officio a member of State Committee.
 For more on State Committee see here; for its caucuses, see here.

 Barbara E. Cooper lives and serves as a Democratic Committee Person in West Goshen.
 President of AFSCME Local Union 2345 WCU since 1989.
 Delegate to Democratic National Convention 1988, 1992, 1996, 2000, 2008, 2012.
 Served on Democratic State Committee since 1986.
 Two-term Chester County Jury Commissioner.
 Past Secretary of CCDC and Democratic Women’s Club.
 Family includes children and grandchildren as well as many others.

 John Hellman III became a Precinct Committee Person in 2002 and has continued to serve including acting Zone Leader for the West Goshen, PA 156th District Leader, and 158th District Leader.
 In 2016, he was elected as a Sanders delegate to the DNC and has been part of many campaigns for Democrats for 18 years.
 A retired electrician, he is a member of the IBEW concerned about the attacks on working families and will fight for working people and the unions that stand for them.